daniel-nagy/transporter/packages/core/README.md

 <sup>_Module_</sup>

-The Injector module is used for dependency injection.
+An `Injector` is IoC container and can be used to inject dependencies into functions invoked by Transporter.

 ###### Types